PayPal (NASDAQ:PYPL) Releases FY 2021 Earnings Guidance

 PayPal (NASDAQ:PYPL) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $4.700-$4.700 for the period, compared to the Thomson Reuters consensus estimate of $4.730.
 The company issued revenue guidance of $25.75 billion-$25.75 billion, compared to the consensus revenue estimate of $25.88 billion.PayPal also updated its Q3 2021 guidance to $1.070-$1.070 EPS.

+PayPal (NASDAQ:PYPL) last released its quarterly earnings data on Wednesday, July 28th.
+The credit services provider reported $1.15 EPS for the quarter, beating the consensus estimate of $0.84 by $0.31.
+PayPal had a return on equity of 20.07% and a net margin of 20.42%.
+During the same period in the prior year, the firm posted $1.07 earnings per share.
+As a group, sell-side analysts forecast that PayPal will post 3.49 earnings per share for the current fiscal year.

-In other news, CAO Jeffrey William Karbowski sold 1,800 shares of the company’s stock in a transaction on Friday, May 7th.
-The stock was sold at an average price of $255.70, for a total transaction of $460,260.00.
-Following the completion of the sale, the chief accounting officer now directly owns 7,936 shares of the company’s stock, valued at $2,029,235.20.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP Mark Britto sold 9,000 shares of the company’s stock in a transaction on Friday, April 30th.
-The shares were sold at an average price of $264.40, for a total value of $2,379,600.00.
-Following the sale, the executive vice president now directly owns 129,984 shares of the company’s stock, valued at $34,367,769.60.
+In related news, EVP Mark Britto sold 9,000 shares of the company’s stock in a transaction that occurred on Friday, July 30th.
+The stock was sold at an average price of $279.15, for a total transaction of $2,512,350.00.
+Following the transaction, the executive vice president now directly owns 122,583 shares of the company’s stock, valued at approximately $34,219,044.45.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, EVP Jonathan Auerbach sold 14,242 shares of the business’s stock in a transaction that occurred on Tuesday, May 25th.
+The shares were sold at an average price of $258.92, for a total value of $3,687,538.64.
+Following the sale, the executive vice president now owns 91,774 shares of the company’s stock, valued at approximately $23,762,124.08.
 The disclosure for this sale can be found here.
-Insiders sold 55,042 shares of company stock worth $14,291,699 over the last ninety days.
-0.10% of the stock is owned by corporate insiders.
+Insiders have sold a total of 55,042 shares of company stock valued at $14,561,449 in the last three months.
+Insiders own 0.10% of the company’s stock.

 About PayPal